sheishistoric/sheishistoric.github.io/_posts/2014-01-21-i-met-with-prof-miller-this-afternoon-to-complete.md

 original_post_id:
   - "6893"
   - "6893"
-categories:
+tags:
   - Highlights
-tags:
-  - history 298
+  - History 298
 ---
 I met with Prof. Miller this afternoon to complete the paperwork necessary to file for an internship with Career Services, so I will be handing that in today!
 More to follow&hellip;